jamessturges/metroid-password-tools/README.md

 Only visible in-game.

 ### Enter button
-Enters the currently password on the Password screen.
+Enters the current password on the Password screen.

 Only visible outside of main game.